darwintree/sc-viewer-v2/README.md

 ### Low Priority

 - [ ] Use N-Step for pushing to Github
+- [ ] use popselect component for download csv
 - [x] Strange translate page style for mobile
 - [x] generate changelog html when building (to reduce size)
 - [ ] Error process for remote json files